This article describes necessary steps for first-time ggRock Image setup and configuration.

 In this example, we will apply writebacks for both the system and games images simultaneously with a shortcut in the Machine Menu.

-Machines -> Machine Menu -> Apply Writebacks
+Navigate back to Machines -> Machine Menu -> Apply Writebacks

 For more information on Writebacks please refer to the "How Writebacks and Snapshots work" guide.